tzementzali/gitblame-info/readme.md

-# Git Blame Informations
+# Git Blame Information

-Affiche en temps réel les informations **Git Blame** de la ligne courante directement dans la barre de statut de VS Code.
+Displays real-time **Git Blame** information for the current line directly in VS Code's status bar.
-Idéal pour comprendre rapidement **qui a modifié une ligne**, **quand**, et **pourquoi**, sans quitter votre flux de travail.
+Perfect for quickly understanding **who modified a line**, **when**, and **why**, without leaving your workflow.

 ---

-## Fonctionnalités
+## Features

-- 📌 Affiche automatiquement l’auteur du commit lié à la ligne courante
+- 📌 Automatically displays the commit author for the current line
-- 🕒 Indique le résumé du commit responsable de la modification
+- 🕒 Shows the commit summary responsible for the modification
-- 🔄 Mise à jour instantanée lors du déplacement du curseur
+- 🔄 Instant update when moving the cursor
-- 🔍 Fonctionne sur tous les fichiers suivis par Git
+- 🔍 Works on all files tracked by Git

 ---

-## Utilisation
+## Usage

-1. Ouvrez un fichier faisant partie d’un dépôt Git.
+1. Open a file that is part of a Git repository.
-2. Placez votre curseur sur une ligne.
+2. Place your cursor on a line.
-3. Les informations Git Blame apparaissent automatiquement dans la barre de statut.
+3. Git Blame information appears automatically in the status bar.

-Aucune configuration requise.
+No configuration required.